-The undersigned are the parent(s), guardian(s), or person(s) in charge of

-, (name of the student) It is necessary that the student receive (name of drug) intervals beginning on (date) and continuing , a physician-prescribed drug, during school through (date) I hereby request that the School District, or its authorized re in accordance with the prescribing physician's instructions, a presentative, administer the drug named above to my child named above, and agree to: 1.
-Submit this request to the teacher.
-2. Make certain the Physician's Request for the Administrateacher. ation of Prescription Medication by School Personnel is submitted to the Make sure personally that the drug is received by the te which it was dispensed by the prescribing physician or I eacher and/or county nursing service administering it, in the container in icensed pharmacist 4.
-Make sure personally that the container in which the drug is dispensed is marked with the drug name, dosage, interval dosage, and date after which no administration should be given.5.
-Submit a REVISED STATEMENT signed by the physician pr BY THE PHYSICIAN CHANGES. rescribing the drug to the teacher IF ANY OF THE INFORMATION PROVIDED f the School District and all employees, agents, and the representatives of ng or non-giving of the drug to the student.
-DATED this day of, 20 Parent/Guardian ADMINISTRATION OF MEDICATION TO STUDENTS R ADMINISTRATION OF PRESCRIPTION S BY SCHOOL PERSONNEL MEDICATION S BT SCHOOL PERSONNEL DATE CHILD'S FULL NAME is under my care and must take medication which I have prescribed during the school day.
-Name of medication (as it appears on container in which the drua is stored) Dosage and time Date administration of drug is to begin Possible adverse reactions to be reported to physician Special instructions for the administration and storage of the drug I or my designee(s) have trained school personnel or appro- oved alternative training as adequate to administer the medication, have
+The undersigned are the parent(s), guardian(s), or person(s) in charge of (name of the s student) · a physician-pr escribed drug, during eive (name of drug), school intervals beginning on (date), (date) drug named strict, or its authorized representative, administer the named above, in accordance with the prescribing to: Make certai by School P Make sure service admonths physician of the drug nate of t Personnel is submitted personally that the description it, in the conficiency it is the conficiency personally that the come, dosage, interval of the EVISED STATEMENT ANY OF THE INFORMATE School District and agents, and the rep uest for the Administration of Prescription Medication to the teacher. rug is received by the teacher and/or county nursing ontainer in which it was dispensed by the prescribing intainer in which the drug is dispensed is marked with dosage, and date after which no administration should signed by the physician prescribing the drug to the TION PROVIDED BY THE PHYSICIAN CHANGES.
+The Board of Education of the School District and all resentatives of the School District from any liabilitying of the drug to the student.
+Parent/Guardian

+ADMINISTRATION OF MEDICATION TO STUDENTS PHYSICIAN'S REQUEST FOR ADMINISTRATION OF PRESCRIPTION MEDICATIONS BY SCHOOL PERSONNEL

+DATE

+CHILD'S FULL NAME is ur nder my care and

+must take medication which I have prescribed during the school day.
+N Name of

+medication (as it appears on container in which the drug is stored)

+Dosage and time

+Date administration of drug is to begin

+Possible adverse reactions to be reported to physician

+Special instructions for the administration and storage of the drug

-I or my designee(s) have trained school personnel or approved alternative training as adequate to administer the medication, have evaluated the situation, the general administration plan and if applicable, the self-administration plan or emergency care plan, and deemed each to be safe and appropriate, and if applicable authorize the use of hypodermic syringes and needles or similar medical terms.
+I or my designee(s) have trained school personnel or approved alter adequate to administer the medication, have evaluated the situated administration plan and if applicable, the self-administration plan or emand deemed each to be safe and appropriate, and if applicable authypodermic syringes and needles or similar medical terms. tion, the general ergency care plan,

 Name of Physician and Designee

 Print or Type

 Primary Phone Number

-Secondary Phone Numb per
+Secondary Phone Number

 Signature of Physician

-RECORD OF SELF-ADMINIS TRATED MEDICINE
+RECORD OF SELF-ADMINISTRATED MEDICINE

+prescribed medication.

 Parent's Phone

 Student Name Grade

 Date to Begin Date to End

 Name of Medication

-Dosage of Medication Time
+Time

-Doctor Phone #1
+Doctor P hone #1

 Phone #

-Possible Adverse Reacti on:
+Possible Adverse React :ion:

-gives permission for our son/daughter to self-administer specific medications at
+gives permis ssion for our son/daughter to

-school.
-This medication n cannot be taken at any other non-school time.
+self-administer specific medications at school.
+This medication ca nnot be taken at any other

+non-school time.

-DATED this day of 20
+DATED this day of .
+20

-Students who are able to self-administer specific medication may do so provided:
+er specific medication may authorization allowing s

-- 1. The physician provides written authorization allowing self-administration of said medication. - 2.
-The parent provides written authorization allowing self-administration of said medication. - 3.
-Such medication is transported to the school and maintained under the student's control in the original, properly labeled package and (a) is not opened except when self-administrating the medication, (b) is not self-administered during instructional time or in the presence of other students unless medically necessary, and (c) is not shown or exhibited to other students. - 4.
-The student's physician or physicians' designee has (1) evaluated the situation and deemed it to be safe and appropriate; (2) documented this on the physician's authorization for the student's cumulative health record, and (3) approved the general administration plan. - 5.
-The student and the student's physician or physician's designee have developed a plan for reporting and supervising selfadministration. - 6.
-The principal and appropriate teacher are informed that the student is self-administering prescribed medication.
+3. Such medication is in the original, pr administrating the transported to zation allowing self-adminis the school and maintained package and (a) is not o is not self-administered du nless medically necessary, under the student's control opened except when self- ring instructional time or in

+it to be safe and ap propriate; (2) do s' designee has (1) evaluate ocumented this on the phys and (3) approved the gene ician's authorization for the

+e student's physi cian or physician's designed •

+ner are informed that the st udent is self-administering